xvik/dropwizard-guicey/README.md

 Bundle lookup is equivalent to registering bundle directly using builder `bundles` method.

-By default, bundle 2 lookup mechanisms active.
+By default, 2 lookup mechanisms active.
 All found bundles are logged into console.
 Duplicate bundles are removed (using bundle class to detect duplicate).

 To disable default lookups use `disableBundleLookup`: